puzzle/gitlab-ci-cd-training/content/en/docs/01/getting_started.md

 If you have trouble logging in via command line, ask your Trainer for help.
 {{% /alert %}}

-As an alternative you can also edit files in the repository directly via the gitlab webconsole.
+As an alternative you can also edit files in the repository directly via the gitlab web console.
 Simply click the `Web IDE` button and commit your changes directly from the Web IDE.